sirajc/angularjs_gulp_coffee_phonecat/README.md

-## Gulp AngularJS CoffeeScript and ngClassify
+## Gulp AngularJS CoffeeScript

 AngularJS tutorials provide a good phonecat application to learn AngularJS.
 We have re-written it in cool `CoffeeScript`, `SASS` and awesome `gulp` to build, pre-process, watch and everything
+Also, the structure of the app is changed, to help make it modular and scalable

 Run tests using gulp-karma and gulp-protractor

 ## Copyright and license

 	Based on original AngularJS app https://github.com/angular/angular-phonecat
-	All code credits to AngularJS team
+	All orignial javascript code credits to AngularJS team

 	The MIT License